SethThomaspowered/unit_2_project/README.md

 - As a user, I want to be able to make changes to my playlists.
 - As a user, I want to be able to delete a playlist that I no longer want.
 - As  a content curator, I would like to be able to share my playlists.
+- As an Admin User, I want to be able to create, edit, and delete songs, podcasts, and audiobooks.
+- As an Admin User, I want to be able to search all users.